 If the difference is positive, then as a fundamental analyst you gets a comfort that the liquidity position is good.

 If the company doesn’t have potential to pay its bill and salary, then it may be very difficult to survive in short term.

 You can also assess company’s liquidity position by calculating company’s current ratio and compare it with earlier years.

 Current ratio is calculated to assess the liquidity position by comparing current assets (CA) with current liabilities (CL).
 It’s a good measure to know whether a company will be able to raise enough cash to pay its bills due in a year.

-Current ratio = CA/CL
+Current ratio = Current Assets / Current Liabilities

 If the resulting figure is positive, then company is in a good position to pay its short-term obligations within the year by using its current assets.
 Current ratio of more than 1 indicates better liquidity of the company.